Enriched search results

 - Relevance: Your marked up data should be relevant to the enriched search you are participating in.
 Here are some examples of irrelevant data:

 - A sports live streaming site labeling broadcasts as local events.

 - A woodworking site labeling instructions as recipes.

-- Leaf content: Enriched search rank leaf pages, which is a page that describes the detailed properties of an item.
-Listing pages, on the other hand, link to multiple leaf pages.
-Enriched search is only available for leaf pages, not listing pages.
+- Leaf content: Enriched search is only available for leaf pages, not for listing pages.
+A leaf page is a page that describes the detailed properties of an item.
+A listing page, on the other hand, is a category page that links to multiple leaf pages.
 The following are examples of listing pages:

 - A page that describes "10 best ideas for cooking turkey" with links out to each recipe.

 - A page listing all the jobs at Mountain View, CA, with links to individual jobs.